 Google says it will launch the new version of Google Meet which also brings other cosmetic changes to the video calling platform sometime in the coming months.

 I am not a Google Meet user.
 I prefer Zoom.
 But my mom relies on Google Meet for her daily meetings and I am the one who is tasked with helping her to cope with new features.
-3 That said, I’m excited for the autozoom feature as it’s a perfect use case for her as she uses a whiteboard to tutor her students and moves along, often having to readjust to fit within the bounds of the camera frame.
+She’s not tech-savvy.
+That said, I’m excited for the autozoom feature as it’s a perfect use case for her as she uses a whiteboard to tutor her students and moves along, often having to readjust to fit within the bounds of the camera frame.